nandini584/nandini584/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building a team management app "COLLABCUBE"
-- 🌱 I’m currently learning backend web development
+- 🌱 I’m currently learning to be a Software Developer
 - 📫 How to reach me: nandiniarora584@gmail.com
 - 😄 Pronouns: She | Her